click to download a copy

 - Group, duet and trio Age Group is determined by the average age of all the contestants.
 Ages and birth dates of the competitors must appear on the back of any paper submitted entry forms.
 To figure the average age, add all ages together and divide by the number of dancers in the group.
 If .5 or higher remains, the entry must go into the next highest Age Group.

 ISDC offers two performance levels.
-Competitive and Recreational.
+Competitive and Performance Only.

 - Competitive: This is the expected level of entry for most entrants.
 This level is for any dancers who are part of your competition team and attend classes or extra rehearsals with an intention of competing.
 This distinction is not based on age, entry count or hours in the studio.